OWASP/www-board/meetings-historical/202103-special-meeting.md

 #### Adjournment motion

-The next gneeral Board meeting is on March 23, at 12 pm US Eastern Time.
+The next general Board meeting is on March 23, at 12 pm US Eastern Time.
 - https://owasp.org/www-board/meetings/202103.html

 "It is moved, and seconded to adjourn.
 Those in favor, say "aye""